The Coronavirus pandemic is a serious global health threat. Americans are doing their part to protect themselves, their families and their neighbors.

 When you have to travel, think about the best way to minimize your exposure.
 Plan the shortest route and reduce your number of stops.

-If you must travel, distance yourself from others on public transportation or on an airplane, or using ride-share services like Uber and Lyft.
+If you must travel, distance yourself from others on public transportation, on an airplane, or using ride-share services like Uber and Lyft.

 Find ways to reduce travel and postpone trips to a later date.
 Consider that there may be other ways to conduct business, like teleconferencing.
 You can speak to friends and family members on the phone or by video chat.